snowdrop/spring-boot-quickstart-istio/README.md

 minishift --profile istio-demo addon enable admin-user minishift start --profile istio-demo
 ```

+Remark: As Istio installs on OpenShift platform Kubernetes [`CustomResource`](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) which are
+only supported since the version 3.7, this is the reason why it is mandatory to install this version !

 - Log to Openshift and create a `demo` project
 ```bash